 Assignments (THW, CO etc...) will be due 15 mins before the beginning of lecture in canvas.

-vi) Penalties for not turning THW or other assignments on ime vii) Grading of THW
+Penalties for not turning THW or other assignments ontime:

-Any THW that is late, but submitted before midnight, is worth a maximum of 50% credit...
+Any THW that is late, but submitted before midnight, is worth a maximum of 50% credit..
 HW submitted on a date after the due date will not be accepted.